This article is regularly updated to reflect emerging developments.

 Will it infringe on my privacy?

-Given its planned use of bluetooth data tracking, the app has understandably been met with circumspection from privacy advocates.
-A number of privacy experts have highlighted a range of problems associated with the app’s centralised (as opposed to decentralised) design including that the data can be used to build a social graph of an individual’s contacts, that this type of app is vulnerable to mission creep, and that individual’s could theoretically be subject to persistent tracking using the app.
+When the government planned to launch a centralised app, there was concern over whether users’ data would be safe.
+A number of privacy experts highlighted a range of problems associated with the planned design, including that the data can be used to build a social graph of an individual’s contacts, that this type of app is vulnerable to mission creep, and that individual’s could theoretically be subject to persistent tracking using the app.